Life to Eagle Overview

 - Request an “Eagle Scout Application Assistance Report” from the Advancement Chair several months prior to your desired second Soaring Eagle District Scouting Resource Forum visit.
 Insert this report into your workbook.
 Before attending the second Soaring Eagle District Scouting Resource Forum – items 1-10 on this checklist must be completed.

 - Fill out an Eagle Scout Rank Application and have it approved by an Eagle Coach.
+DO NOT download your application until you have completed everything else.
+Application must be current or it will be rejected by the District.

 - Obtain Three Eagle Scout Letters of Recommendation using the Heart of America Council Letter of Recommendation form.